ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

             "lightning_filename": "path_to_file"
         }

-    The information provided in these files and the correct formatting is discussed below.
+    The information required in these files and the correct formatting is discussed below.

-*  The path to a folder where the output of the simulation will be written to
+*  The path to a folder to write the output of the simulation

     .. code-block:: json